fislarissa/fislarissa/README.md

 - 👋 Hi, I’m Larissa
-- 😄 Pronouns: she/ her
+- 😄 My pronouns are she/ her
 - 👀 I’m a PhD Candidate in Cognitive Neuroscience at the German Center for Neurodegenerative Diseases (DZNE)
 - 🌱 I’m currently learning about Alzheimer's pathology in cognitively normal older adults